ihandrian/PiRobot5/docs/api.md

-# PiRobot V.4 API Documentation
+# PiRobot5 API Documentation

 ## Overview

-This document provides detailed API documentation for the PiRobot V.4 system.
+This document provides detailed API documentation for the PiRobot5 system.
 It covers all major components, their interfaces, and usage examples.

 ## Core Components